Welcome to the dHL ‘Tips for Teachers’ Page!

 Video Conferencing Tips

-There are a number of things to consider when planning for a video conference or live streaming event.
+There are a number of things to consider when planning for a video conference.
 For example, how will the format of the video conference (presentation, Q&A, demonstration, activity…) or the live streaming event inform your classroom set up?
 Will students gather around a computer, or will the Expert be projected on a SMARTBoard or big screen?
 Where will students stand or sit so they can be seen and heard?
 Please refer to the Teacher Checklist to help you plan your program!

 Matching dHL Experts with the Curriculum